 More Than A Score is here to change the way children are assessed and schools are judged.

+We want pupils to enjoy an exciting learning experience and then move on to secondary school with a love of learning.
+We don’t want them spending months cramming for government tests.
 We believe schools should be judged on the overall quality of education they provide, not the results of a narrow set of standardised tests.

 At the age of five, reading should be opening up a whole new world of discovery.
 Instead, Year 1 pupils spend their time learning ‘nonsense’ words in preparation for the phonics check.